A: Aerosols, Aluminium Cans/Foil, Asbestos Waste, Appliances.

 Cables

-On Campus: Please DO NOT put cables into general waste bin.
+On Campus: Please DO NOT put cables from electrical equipment into general waste bin.
 Please submit a disposal request via the online Waste Disposal Request Form.
 This service is chargeable to departments.

 Off Campus: Please take these to your local household waste recycling centre.